 B2B ecommerce is all fine and dandy until you have to implement it.
 Then you’re faced with a series of choices.
 Should you build your platform in-house?
 What about cloud-based ecommerce solutions?
+Or maybe use a B2B marketplace?
 You’ve heard a lot about those.

 And just what kind of things should it do?
 What kind of things do you need it to do?

 A B2B ecommerce solution can be a massively-expensive, multi-year, completely customized in-house development project or a basic, inexpensive platform that’s not at all purpose-built to your specific business and customer needs.
 And everything in between.

 That means you need to know exactly what your business needs are to find the best B2B ecommerce platform that serves them.
 To help you do it, we’ll first define what B2B ecommerce software is.
 Then how to choose the best B2B ecommerce platform for your business.
 Along the way, we’ll take a look at the features that many of the best B2B ecommerce platforms have (and don’t).

 The definition of B2B is business-to-business.
 B2B ecommerce, then, is a suite of ecommerce tools that helps run all aspects of your B2B business.
 That includes selling your products and services, managing and tracking sales team performance, managing customers, fulfilling orders, sending invoices, and receiving payment.

 Newer B2B ecommerce platforms are cloud-based, which means they exist only on the internet.
 You access them through a B2B ecommerce website or a B2B ecommerce app (both sometimes referred to as a B2B ecommerce portal).
 Cloud-based platforms have two distinct advantages: